LuongPhuHoa/socfish/README.md

 # How to update SocFish

-    INFO: If you update SocFish, all
-    data will be saved.
+    INFO: If you update SocFish, all the data will be saved.
 Do not worry!

 > socfish -u